podcast episode 4: Zander Evans

 Wildlife and Fire Series

 This page will continue to be updated as the 3+ part webinar series continues.
 Check back here for more webinars recordings!
-Overview In January, the Southwest Fire Science Consortium, USDA Forest Service, Southwest Climate Adaptation Science Center, and many other partners hosted a two-day workshop on the intersection of wildlife and fire.
-Based on the …
+In January, the Southwest Fire Science Consortium, USDA Forest Service, Southwest Climate Adaptation Science Center, and many other partners hosted a two-day workshop on the intersection of wildlife and fire.
+Based on the needs …

 A fire burns in the forest at night.